itamarFellus/SLAM/SLAM/SLAM/README.md

-# SLAM Module
+# SLAM Module Overview

-This directory contains the core SLAM (Simultaneous Localization and Mapping) implementation.
+This document summarizes the core SLAM (Simultaneous Localization and Mapping) components provided by this repository.

 ## Overview